hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 Delete Your State File
 -------------------------
 <br><br><br>
-**WARNING**: Make sure you have enabled remote state and confirmed that your state file is being stored in Terraform Cloud.
+**WARNING**: Make sure you have enabled remote state and confirmed that your state file is being stored in Terraform Enterprise.

 Once you've confirmed that remote state is working, go ahead and delete the **terraform.tfstate** file from your local workspace directory.